CyrilleB79/winMag/README.md

     * Never: The command is not passed to Windows Magnifier and standard NVDA table navigation can operate.
       When used in documents out of a table, the Control+Alt+Arrow command reports a "Not in a table" error message.
       This is the standard behaviour of NVDA without this add-on.
+      You can still use NVDA+Windows+O then arrows to move the magnified view.
     * Only when not in table: In table or in list views, Control+Alt+Arrow commands perform standard table navigation.
       When used in documents out of a table, Control+Alt+Arrow commands perform standard Magnifier view move commands.
-      If you still want to move Windows Magnifier view while in table or in list view, you will need to press NVDA+F2 before using Control+Alt+Arrow commands.
+      If you still want to move Windows Magnifier view while in table or in list view, you will need to press NVDA+F2 before using Control+Alt+Arrow commands or alternately use NVDA+Windows+O then arrows.
       This option is the best compromise if you want to use Control+Alt+Arrow for both Magnifier and table navigation.
     * Always: Control+Alt+Arrow commands moves the Magnifier's view in any case.
       This option may be useful if you do not use Control+Alt+Arrow to navigate in table, e.g. because you have changed table navigation shortcuts in NVDA or because you exclusively use [Easy table navigator][5] add-on for table navigation.